Grants

 Description:

 The Federal Pell Grant offers assistance to high need students working toward their first bachelor’s degree.
 The Pell Grant is funded each year by Congress, which sets the minimum and maximum award amounts.
 If you are eligible for the Pell Grant, it will be listed in Self-Service under your financial aid award.
 Eligibility is determined by the information on your FAFSA.
-There is no separate application, and the award will disburse automatically after the census date.
+There is no separate application.
 If you are enrolled less than full-time (12 credits) the amount disbursed will be less than the amount listed on your award offer.

 If you are enrolled full-time (12 or more credits year-round), you will receive your full eligibility.
 If you are enrolled in 9 to 11 credits, you will receive 75% of your eligibility.
 If you are enrolled in 6 to 8 credits, you will receive one-half of your eligibility.
 If you are enrolled with less than 6 credits, you might be eligible for a small amount each semester.